 Implementing the regulation may mean that you need resources that you and your team have perhaps not considered.
 You will therefore need to look at your budget and see how you can fund GDPR training for your staff, or you may also need to hire staff to deal specifically with GDPR.

 You need to carry out a data audit as soon as possible, as the date of GDPR going into effect is looming.
-You need to evaluate and assess your current data practices.
+Evaluate and assess your current data practices.
 You will already have certain data privacy policies in place, however now you will need to see how you can change and upgrade them to comply with GDPR.

-You will also need to look at the following in detail to see what changes need to be made:
+Also, you will need to look at the following in detail to see what changes need to be made:

 - What data do you have – does the GDPR affect it?